Home/Fish/Littleneck Clams (Steamed)

 Health Benefits

-Rich in high-quality protein, littleneck clams provide essential amino acids necessary for muscle repair and growth.
+High in protein, littleneck clams provide essential amino acids necessary for muscle repair and growth.

-They are an excellent source of vitamin B12, crucial for nerve function and the production of DNA and red blood cells.
+Rich in vitamin B12, they support nerve function and the production of DNA and red blood cells.

-Littleneck clams are low in calories and fat, making them a heart-healthy seafood choice.
+Low in calories and fat, making them an excellent choice for a healthy diet.

 Possible Risks & Side Effects

-!Individuals with shellfish allergies should avoid consuming littleneck clams to prevent allergic reactions.
+!Individuals with shellfish allergies should avoid consuming clams.

 How to Prepare & Consume

-Steam littleneck clams until they open, discarding any that remain closed.
-Serve with lemon and herbs for enhanced flavor.
+Steam clams until they open, discarding any that remain closed.
+Serve with lemon or garlic butter for enhanced flavor.

 Smart Selection & Storage